MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-model-in-flow.md

 ---
 redirect_url: prediction-model-in-flow
-title: Use prediction model in Microsoft Power Automate -  AI Builder | Microsoft Docs
+title: Use prediction model in Power Automate -  AI Builder | Microsoft Docs
-description: Provides information about how to use a prediction model in Microsoft Power Automate.
+description: Provides information about how to use a prediction model in Power Automate.
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps